Nahant Life-Saving Station: Description and history

 The station was established in 1900, and was one of 33 such stations built in the state.
 It is the only one that appears to not have been built to a standard plan, and is one of only twelve to survive in any significant form.
 It was in service until 1964, longer than any other in the state except for the Point Allerton Station (which is now a museum).
 The Coast Guard converted the building to a recreational facility in 1964, and in 1999 turned it over to the town.

-The town has restored the building to its appearance c.
-1915.
+The town leased the building to the Nahant Preservaiton Trust, who restored the building beginning in 2005, and held a rededication on May 1, 2012.
+The building would be used as a community space, housing American Legion Post Mortimer Robbin, a function room in the former boat room, and rental space on the second level.

+In 2026 the Life Saving Station reverted back to the red roof color that was in place when the Coast Guard took over in 1915.